OfficeDev/office-scripts-docs/Contributing.md

 #### To create a new branch

 1. Open Git Bash.
 2. At the Git Bash command prompt, type `git pull upstream main:<new branch name>`.
-This creates a new branch locally that is copied from the latest OfficeDev main branch.
+This creates a new branch locally that is copied from the latest OfficeDev/office-scripts-docs main branch.
 3. At the Git Bash command prompt, type `git push origin <new branch name>`.
 This alerts GitHub to the new branch.
 You should now see the new branch in your fork of the repository on GitHub.
 4. At the Git Bash command prompt, type `git checkout <new branch name>` to switch to your new branch.